The Winter School

 Through this introduction to Italian culture, you will gain the basic skills to communicate

 effectively in your daily interactions and a better appreciation of the similarities and differences between Italy and Canada.
 You will also gain an appreciation of modern Italian culture.
 Learn about the ‘real’ Italy and how to not only survive but thrive as you go to classes.
-Field trips will be to Siena and Chiusi.
+Field trips will be to Perugia and Chiusi.

 WGS 298 Women and Power in Italy and in the Mediterranean: from antiquity to today